AdamCooke00/squirrelalph/README.md

 ## Tokenomics

-Faucet Address: 2A8RXH3bRZcSAVdVhu93vEUENxH1kizJbTcdVxmsAZwAF
+- Faucet Address: 2A8RXH3bRZcSAVdVhu93vEUENxH1kizJbTcdVxmsAZwAF
-SQRL TokenID: e565d11d6d5194dc2a65c7d67c324d341bc55f1e7131a9ef5577e8e75e199000
+- SQRL TokenID: e565d11d6d5194dc2a65c7d67c324d341bc55f1e7131a9ef5577e8e75e199000
-Address Group: 0
+- Address Group: 0

 Total Tokens: 1 Billion

-DAO Address: 1G81TCNxBcvte5V1MUv7Ne1Mrq17yPC78kSzP7i3ieGTn
-Dao Tokens: 500 Million (50%)
+- Dao Tokens: 500 Million (50%)

+  - DAO Address: 1G81TCNxBcvte5V1MUv7Ne1Mrq17yPC78kSzP7i3ieGTn
-These would be used to provide liquidity / any other things the community would want to use the tokens for.
+  - These would be used to provide liquidity / any other things the community would want to use the tokens for.

-Freely Available to claim by anybody that wants to do so: 400 Million (40%)
+- Freely Available to claim by anybody: 400 Million (40%)

-My Personal Address: 12oCuaAdU9Hhv7rLtXobSmrbmVzZ5jKnQcczFAE2ncQ58 My Tokens: 98 Million (9.8%)
+- My Tokens: 98 Million (9.8%)
+  - My Personal Address: 12oCuaAdU9Hhv7rLtXobSmrbmVzZ5jKnQcczFAE2ncQ58